guifi/guifi-cxoln/CXOLN.en_US.md

 >Es poden connectar xarxes privades a la xarxa oberta i posar-hi tallafocs per controlar-ne l'accés.
 Aquests trams de xarxes queden exclosos dels [Comuns de la XOLN](#cxoln) i no formen part de la xarxa oberta, lliure i neutral.
 De la seva seguretat se'n fa càrrec qui la munta.

-Private networks can be connected to the open network and control access through firewalls may be implemented.
-Those segments are excluded from the [CXOLN](#cxoln) and are not part of the neutral, free and open network, and their sponsors are responsibility for their security.
+Private networks can be connected to the open network, and their access can be controlled by implementing firewalls.
+These network segments are excluded from the [CXOLN](#cxoln) and `(as such they)` are not part of the open, free and neutral network.
+Those who set them up are in charge of their security.

 >### 3. Danys